About Us

 Money and Tips

-There are not many expenses along the trail, but it is essential to carry cash in Peruvian soles and US dollars.
-Regarding tips, there is a designated moment on the second-to-last day of the hike when travelers usually tip the porters (those who carry all the equipment), with an average amount of USD 20 to 25.
+There are not many expenses along the trail, but it is always necessary to carry cash in Peruvian soles and U.S. dollars.
+Regarding tips, there is usually a moment set aside to thank the support team on the second-to-last day of the hike, when a tip is given.
+The amount may vary depending on the agency, the group, and the duration of the route.

 Optional Extras That Make a Difference

-Some recommended extras include carrying additional water and snacks such as fresh fruit, candies, and chocolates, which are excellent for maintaining energy levels.
+Some extras that travelers are recommended to bring include water and snacks such as fresh fruit, candies, and chocolate, which are good for recovering energy.

 Seasonal Considerations

-Cusco is clearly divided into two main seasons: the dry season and the rainy season.
-Some of the key differences are outlined below:
+Cusco is mainly characterized by two seasons: the dry season and the rainy season.
+Some differences between these seasons are the following:

-Considered the best time to travel to Cusco and Machu Picchu, especially for hiking and outdoor activities.
+Considered the best time to travel to Cusco and Machu Picchu, especially for hikes and outdoor activities.
 The weather is stable and dry, with mostly clear skies.
 Nights are cold, especially in June and July.
-Reservations must be made several months in advance.An attractive option for travelers seeking fewer crowds, greener landscapes, and lower prices.
-Rain is frequent, especially in January and February, but hotel rates and some tours are more affordable.
-Lush green scenery makes it ideal for nature lovers.
+It is necessary to book several months in advance.An attractive option for those looking for fewer tourists, green landscapes, and lower prices.
+Rain is frequent, especially between January and February, although the Inca Trail route usually closes in February.
+However, hotels and some tours may offer lower prices.
+The landscapes are greener and more vibrant, ideal for nature lovers.

 Happy passengers